marijana-maslac/marijana-maslac/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 Looking forward to evolve in this IT world
 - 🥅 2023 Goals: Learn more about Frontend
-- ⚡ Fun fact: I'm making Fandom Wiki for my 3D game using React, Axios, MySql, C#, Unity
+- ⚡ Fun fact: I'm making Fandom Wiki for my 3D game, keep in touch!!

 ### Connect with me: